-Customer Satisfaction Improvement Program Index: The calculation for defects per million opportunities ("DPMO") which will include defects from DTE Cares callbacks, self-service transactions and new transactions based on the actual proportions of customer interactions measured as a reduction from the 2015 weighted baseline.
+Customer Satisfaction Improvement Program Index: The calculation for defects per million opportunities ("DPMO") which will include defects from DTE Cares callbacks, self-service transactions and new transactions based on the actual proportions of customer interactions measured as a change from the 2016 weighted baseline.

-MPSC Customer Complaints: Number of complaints received by the Michigan Public Service Commission ("MPSC") in the calendar year for all business units across DTE Energy.
+MPSC Customer Complaints: Number of complaints received by the Michigan Agency on Energy ("MAE")/Michigan Public Service Commission ("MPSC") in the calendar year for all business units across DTE Energy.

-DTE Energy Employee Engagement-Gallup: The average of the DTE Energy Company Gallup Grand Mean scores from two surveys during the year.
+DTE Energy Employee Engagement-Gallup: The average of the DTE Energy Company Gallup Grand Mean scores from two surveys during the vear.

-Safety Performance and Effectiveness Index: Includes two measures that are a representation of safety performance:
+Safety Performance and Effectiveness Index: Includes three measures that are a representation of safety performance:

 - 1. DTE Energy OSHA Recordable Incident Rate: Number of Occupational Safety and Health Administration ("OSHA") defined recordable injuries in the calendar year per 100 employees (working an average of 2,000 hours per year, per employee) divided by the actual number of hours worked. - 2.
-DTE Energy OSHA Days Away, Restricted and Transfers Rate: The number of OSHA defined recordable injuries that resulted in days away from work, work restrictions, and/or job duty/position transfer due to work-related injuries (DART) in the calendar year per 100 employees (working an average of 2,000 hours per year, per employee) divided by the actual number of hours worked by business unit measured.
+DTE Energy OSHA Days Away, Restricted and Transfers Rate: The number of OSHA defined recordable injuries that resulted in days away from work, work restrictions, and/or job duty/position transfer due to work-related injuries (DART) in the calendar year per 100 employees (working an average of 2,000 hours per year, per employee) divided by the actual number of hours worked by business unit measured. - 3.
+National Safety Council Barometer Survey: The results of the National Safety Council ("NSC") Barometer Survey stated as a benchmark percentile as compared to the NSC database.

-Utility Operating Excellence Index: Corporate index that encompasses eleven operating excellence measures:
+Utility Operating Excellence Index: Corporate index that encompasses thirteen operating excellence measures:

-- 1. CEMI4 Customers: Customers experiencing multiple interruptions greater than or equal to four, expressed as a percent of total customers served. - 2.
-All Weather SAIDI (System Average Interruption Duration Index): All customers experiencing an outage, the average minutes of interruption, regardless of weather conditions. - 3.
-Blue Sky CAIDI (Customer Average Interruption Duration Index): A subset of All Weather CAIDI for those days where there is no declared storm.
-A storm is declared when there are 15,000 outages in 24 hours. - 4.
-Fossil Power Plant Reliability: The Monroe and Belle River Random Outage Factor (ROF) which is the weighted average of the six base load coal units' year-end ROF.
-A unit's ROF is the percentage of time that a unit is not capable of reaching 100% capacity, excluding planned outages. - 5.
-Annual Collective Radiation Exposure: The total annual external and internal whole body exposure for station personnel, supplemental personnel and those personnel visiting the site or station on official utility business measured in Roentgen Equivalent Man (REM). - 6.
-Nuclear Power Plant Reliability: The ratio of the available energy generation over a given time period to the reference generation over the same time period, expressed as a percentage.
-Available energy generation is the energy that could have been produced under reference ambient conditions considering only limitations within control of plant management.
-Reference energy generation is the energy that could be produced if the unit were operated continuously at full power under reference ambient conditions. - 7.
-Maintenance Performance: A score from 0 to 18 measuring outcomes across 9 maintenance performance metrics. - 8.
-Operational Focus Performance: A score from 0 to 22 measuring outcomes across 11 operational performance metrics.
+- 1. All Weather SAIDI (System Average Interruption Duration Index): For all customers served, the average minutes of interruption, regardless of weather conditions. - 2.
+Blue Sky CAIDI (Customer Average Interruption Duration Index): The average minutes of interruption for all customers experiencing an outage for those days when there is no declared storm.
+A storm is declared when there are 15,000 outages in 24 hours.

+- 3. Fossil Power Plant Reliability: The Monroe and Belle River Random Outage Factor (ROF) which is the weighted average of the six base load coal units' year-end ROF.
+A unit's ROF is the percentage of time that a unit is not capable of reaching 100% capacity, excluding planned outages. - 4.
+Nuclear Plant Performance: An evaluation of plant performance according to the following criteria:

+Threshold Acceptable performance and on an improving trend, with increased monitoring ended after July 2017 evaluation Target Strong performance, with increased monitoring ended after July 2017 evaluation Maximum Strong performance, with increased monitoring ended prior to July 2017 evaluation